Whether you can get a mortgage depends on a few things:

 🤔 Offset cons:

 You’ll probably have to pay a higher interest rate compared to other mortgages.

 If you don’t have a lot of savings, you may not see the benefits.

-Knowing what mortgage to go for can be confusing, so it’s a good idea to work with a specialist mortgage broker who can look at your unique situation and find the best mortgage for you.
-Make an enquiry to get matched to a broker.
+Knowing what mortgage to go for can be confusing, so it’s a good idea to work with a specialist mortgage broker (like us!) who can look at your unique situation and find the best mortgage for you.
+Make an enquiry to speak to one of our Mortgage Experts.